ccnfac/AIeyes/README.md

 # AI Eyes

-Welcome to the official repository for [**AI Eyes**](https://github.com/caddison/AIeyes) — a next-generation **AR eyewear system** designed for mission-critical environments—police units, city security, school safety officers, and tactical teams.
+Welcome to the official repository for [**AI Eyes**](https://github.com/caddison/AIeyes) — a next-generation **AR eyewear system** designed for mission-critical environments: police units, city security, school safety officers, and tactical teams.
 Equipped with flip-down NoIR and IR cameras, radar, thermal, and AI-powered detection, AI Eyes turns your vision into a live sensor network.

 ---